 Multilingual and Autism

 Therapists often tell families to only speak English so as to not confuse the autistic child.
 I think that's not a good idea as it results in a loss of cultural identity.
-During my elementary years there was so much time spent on teaching me St Patrick's day (what relevance do green men and rainbows have for me) instead of say Diwali (more relevant to me).
+During my elementary years there was so much time spent on teaching me St Patrick's day (what relevance do green men and rainbows have for me) instead of say teaching me about Diwali (more relevant to me).
 Many of us have extended family who only speak their native tongue.
 Life exists outside of the special education classroom and therapy.

 Autism loves to get stuck on sameness, so you may be inadvertently encouraging that very thing.
 For instance, in my early years - I used to watch Thomas the Tank engine pretty obsessively.
 I would avoid the Ringo Starr narrated version but loved the George Carlin version - the Brit accent felt like an alien foreign language.